3 Common Reasons Why Your Webasto Thermo Top C is Failing

 A Webasto Thermo Top C is a high-tech (and highly welcomed) engine warmer that fits into your fuel line and keeps your engine from freezing up – all without having to idle the engine itself.
 As with any technology, it’s amazing when it works, but there are a lot of components and sometimes they fail for what seems like no reason.

-We see a lot of these Webastos at West Tech Mobile, and some of the reasons for failure are far more common than others.
+While doing all of the heavy truck repair we do here at WTM, we see a lot of these Webastos, and some of the reasons for failure are far more common than others.
 Here are the top three that we see again and again in the course of our work.

 1. You only use the Webasto when it’s cold out.